sirisian/ecmascript-types/primitivemetadata.md

 For a given operator invocation:

 1. **Conversion at the argument boundary.** Operator parameters convert like any other typed parameter.
-For each meta type on the parameter's type: `subtype()` must hold; if `conversionFactor()` is defined and yields a factor other than `1`, the argument's value is multiplied by it and every *other* meta type's metadata on that argument is passed through its `rescale()` hook (falling back to `default` when `rescale` is absent).
-Value blocks therefore receive operands already in the LHS's unit system.
+For each meta type on the parameter's type: `subtype()` must hold; if `conversionFactor()` is defined and yields a factor other than `1`, the argument's value is multiplied by it and every *other* meta type's metadata on that argument is passed through its `rescale()` hook (falling back to `default` when `rescale` is absent); finally, any meta type defining `quantize()` maps the converted value onto the representation its constraint requires.
+Value blocks therefore receive operands already in the LHS's unit system and representation.
 2. At most one value block may match.
 Its body computes the result value.
 If two value blocks match the same operator, the compiler reports an ambiguity error.
 3. Any number of metadata-only blocks may match.
 Each contributes its portion of the result metadata via its return type annotation, observing operand metadata *after* the conversion in step 1.
 4. If no value block matches, the default primitive operation runs.